ajbeach2/sqsworker/README.md

 A Worker Struct can be initialized with the NewWorker method, and you may optionally define an outbound queue, and number of concurrent workers.
 If the number of workers is not set, the number of workers defaults to runtime.NumCPU().
-A Timeout in seconds can be set where a handler will fail on a Timeout.
-The default, if this is not set, is 30 seconds.

 ```go
 package main